benjamin-keil-crypto-worx/bitfox-wiki/docs/pages/quickStart.md

   /*----------------------------------------------------------------------------------*/
   /*                      Alert & Notification  Parameters                             */
   /*----------------------------------------------------------------------------------*/

+  // Notify Only do not execute trades "notifyOnly":true || false
   // The Type of Notification to use we currently support Email|Slack|Telegram
   "type": "Telegram",